Physarum Lab

 Breakdown

 Initially I was approaching the physarum as a particle simulation.
-The methods explored by Entagma and Jensen above described this approach, which simulates the behavior of slime mold.
+The methods explored by Entagma and Jenson above described this approach, which simulates the behavior of slime mold.
 I think they’re visually the best methods, and of course the most accurate.
 That method is implemented below.
 However, the problem was that the particle simulation didn’t translate into geometry very well, and my goal was to use the slime mold as a part of an environment, not VFX.
 This led me to pursue the second method of cheap growth using pathfinding.

 Original simulation